Apodini/Pallidor/README.md

  - Since Pallidor is a prototype, only Swift is supported as the target language.
 Furthermore, only two strategies can be used: `all` (migrates all changes including deletions) and `none` (does not migrate changes, derives the facade layer directly from the library layer)

 Because Pallidor is a prototype and currently under active development, there is no guarantee for source-stability.

+## Examples
+Pallidor includes several script files that demonstrate generating a Swift package for different versions of a Web API.
+They can executed from the root directory of this repository:

+`sh Scripts/{script_directory}/{script_name}.sh -t {target_location_of_package}`

+Each script file contains a description of the process to be performed.

 ## Contributing
 Contributions to this projects are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.